 The Tornado Field is located 160 km west of the Shetland Islands and lies 30 km north-west of Schiehallion and 30 km south-west of Cambo.
 Siccar Point re-acquired the field along with Shell in the UKCS 30th Licence Round in 2018.

-The field will be developed as part of a regional gas development hub.
+The field would be developed as part of a regional gas development hub.

 The Suilven Field is located 150 km west of the Shetland Islands and lies 20 km north-west of Schiehallion and 30 km south of Cambo.
 Siccar Point acquired a 75% operated interest in the field from the takeover of OMV (U.K.) in January 2017.

-The field will be developed as part of a regional gas development hub.
+The field would be developed as part of a regional gas development hub.

 *final equity spilt still to be determined

 The P.1830 Licence is located 140 km north-west of the Shetland Islands.
 It lies directly in between the Rosebank and Cambo Fields.
-Siccar Point acquired a 75% operated interest in the licence from the takeover of OMV (U.K.) in January 2017 and subsequently brought Shell UK in as a partner in May 2018.
+Siccar Point acquired an operated interest in the licence from the takeover of OMV (U.K.) in January 2017.

-The well has proven the existence of intra-volcanic charged reservoirs between Cambo and Rosebank fields.
-The well results are now being incorporated with existing regional data to better define and target thicker reservoir packages in this discovery.
+The Blackrock discovery well which was drilled on the licence in 2019 has proven the existence of Paleocene intra-volcanic Colsay oil-charged reservoirs between Cambo and Rosebank fields.
+These well results are now being incorporated with existing regional data to better define and target thicker reservoir packages in the Corona Ridge area.

 The P.2403 Licence is located 160 km west of the Shetland Islands It lies directly south of the Cambo Field and includes the Tornado Field within the licence area.
 Siccar Point acquired a 50% operated interest in the licence from their successful bid with Shell in the UKCS 30th Licence Round.